jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![The SQL databases option in the Azure Portal navigation menu](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image52.png "SQL Databases")

-11. Click the name of the Secondary SQL Database you just created
+11. Click the name of the Secondary SQL Database you just created.

     ![In the list of Databases, the ContosoSportsDB secondary replicatoin role is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image58.png "Database list")

-12. On the **SQL Database** blade, click the **Show database connection strings** link
+12. On the **SQL Database** blade, click the **Show database connection strings** link.

     ![On the SQL database blade, in the Essentials blade, the Connection strings (show database connection strings) link is circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image59.png "SQL database blade")